Cobordism Obstructions to Complex Sections II: Torsion Obstructions: Introduction

 \section{Introduction}

 There is a classical problem to determine whether a manifold admits $r$ linearly independent tangent vector fields.
-In the work of Bokstedt, Dupont and Svane \cite{bokstedt} and in the previous paper \cite{nguyen1}, we approached this problem by instead determining the obstruction to finding a cobordant manifold with $r$ vector fields.
+In the work of B\"okstedt, Dupont and Svane \cite{bokstedt} and in the previous paper \cite{nguyen1}, we approached this problem by instead determining the obstruction to finding a cobordant manifold with $r$ vector fields.
 We were able to describe the rational obstruction to $r$ linearly independent complex sections of the tangent bundle of an almost complex manifold up to cobordism.
 This obstruction is given in terms of Chern characteristic numbers as follows:

 \begin{theorem} Let $M^{2d}$ be a $d$-dimensional almost-complex manifold.
-The Chern characteristic classes $s_\omega(M^{2d})=0$ for all $\omega$ of length greater than or equal to $d-r+1$ if and only if there exists integer $c$ such that the cobordism class $c[M^{2d}]$ contains a manifold $N^{2d}$ with $r$ complex sections on $TN$. \end{theorem}
+The Chern characteristic classes $s_\omega(M^{2d})=0$ for all partitions $\omega$ of length greater than $d-r$ if and only if there exists integer $c$ such that the cobordism class $c[M^{2d}]$ contains a manifold $N^{2d}$ with $r$ complex sections on $TN$. \end{theorem}

+The length of a partition is the number of summands in the partition.
 For any cobordism class $[M^{2d}]$ with vanishing rational obstruction, we can ask whether there are any divisibility conditions for the constant $c$ in the above theorem.
 If, for all $[M^{2d}]\in \Omega_{2d}^U$ with vanishing rational obstruction, the constant $c$ may be chosen to be $1$ mod $p$ for prime $p$, we say that the $p$ torsion obstruction vanishes.
 This is equivalent to a particular map having no $p$-torsion in its image, see Theorem 4.6 in \cite{nguyen1}.
-We will show in this paper, Proposition \ref{diff}, that any $p$-torsion in the image of this map is equivalent to a non-vanishing differential in the $p$-primary Adams-Novikov spectral sequence for $\MTU(d-r)$.
+We will show in this paper, Proposition \ref{diff}, that $p$ torsion obstructions correspond to non-vanishing differentials in the $p$-primary Adams-Novikov spectral sequence for $\MTU(d-r)$.
 The prime $p>2$ case is tackled first:

-\begin{theorem} For $p>2$, the $p$-torsion obstruction to the existence of $r$ complex sections vanishes when $r<p^2-p$. \end{theorem}
+\begin{theorem}[Theorem \ref{torsobsbody}] For $p>2$, the $p$-torsion obstruction to the existence of $r$ complex sections of the tangent bundle of an almost complex manifold vanishes when $r<p^2-p$. \end{theorem}

 We can further show that the $2$-torsion obstruction vanishes for $r=2$ or $r=3$ complex sections.
 Thus we can prove the main result of the paper: